 Expected learning outcomes

-By the end of this course, students should be able to: - Understand and evaluate critically legal issues regarding the fight against corruption and the relationship between them and sustainable development; - Interpret international anti-corruption law in the light of the international legal framework on sustainable development; - Have acquired communication skills (written and oral) as regards the issues dealt with in the course and use them also to argue with logical and legal thoroughness and propriety of legal language.
+· By the end of this course, students should be able to: · Understand and evaluate critically legal issues regarding the fight against corruption and the relationship between them and sustainable development. · Interpreting international anti-corruption law in the light of the international legal framework on sustainable development. · Acquire communication skills (written and oral) as regards the issues dealt with in the course and use them also to argue with logical and legal thoroughness and propriety of legal language.